 What habitat do Blue Jays live in?

 Blue Jays are a forest corvid.
-They are traditionally found in mixed forest and woodlands, but they are also frequenters of residential areas with plenty of mature deciduous trees.
+They are traditionally found in mixed forests and woodlands, but they are also frequenters of residential areas with plenty of mature deciduous trees.
 It was likely the "arborization" of the Great Plains that helped the Blue Jay to expand into the Rocky Mountains.

 Attracting Blue Jays to your yard will require the kind of mature tree coverage that Blue Jays prefer.
 Without an ample number of mature trees in your area, you may struggle to regularly attract Blue Jays.